zwh0527/AGRNet/README.md

 ```

 ## Reproduce
-The pretrained models of outdoor and indoor scenes will be provided soon.
+The pretrained models of outdoor and indoor scenes have been provided in the [Google Drive](https://drive.google.com/file/d/13cGgzXGc2kYxxJDELEpOiaAwMfANPq9z/view?usp=drive_link).

 ### Testing
 Run the test scripts to get results in our paper.